skalenetwork/mirage-manager/docs/Committee.md

 ### nodeRemovedFromWhitelist

-Called when a node is blacklisted
+Called when a node is removed from the whitelist

 ```solidity
 function nodeRemovedFromWhitelist(NodeId node) external